Legal Requirements for Hiring in Kenya

 Enrolling Employee with NSSF

 Start the process by registering your business for free at the NSSF portal, which takes about two days.
 Once registered, apply for unique employee NSSF numbers essential for payroll deductions.
-For a KSh 50,000 salary, expect total contributions of KSh 1,500 to 2,160 monthly, split between tiers.
+For a KSh 50,000 salary the employee contribution works out at KSh 3,000 (6% of pay, within the upper earnings limit), with the employer matching it.

-Remit payments by the 15th of each month through the NSSF portal or bank channels.
-Late payments attract 5% monthly interest plus a KSh 2,000 fine, so set reminders for employer obligations.
+Remit payments by the 9th of the following month through the NSSF portal or bank channels.
+Late payments attract penalties and interest set by NSSF, so set reminders for employer obligations and confirm the current figures with NSSF.
 Use the contribution calculator on the portal for accurate figures during employee onboarding.

 Keep detailed records of NSSF contributions for KRA compliance and audits.
 This step ensures smooth payroll setup and protects against penalties under Kenya's labour laws.
 Integrate it with other statutory deductions like PAYE for efficiency.